vortigont/espem/espem/BUILD.md

 platformio run -t upload
 ```

 That's it.
 Controller should reboot and enable WiFi.
+Look for the open Access point names like EmbUI-xxxx, connect to it and open WebUI http://192.168.4.1/, proceed with settings via WebUI.